rafelis1997/reactjs-github-blog-challenge/README.md

 This is a study project made to develop ReactJS and learn it's concepts.

-In this project I've build a ReactJS in this project i've made a personal blog using github api to retrieve the issues as a way to publish posts, I've also added a filter to only show issues with the published tag so i can do post drafts and control what is shown in the post's feed.
+In this project I've build a ReactJS personal blog using github api to retrieve the issues as a way to publish posts, I've also added a filter to only show issues with the published tag so i can do post drafts and control what is shown in the post's feed.
 The main go here was to learn about REST API's and it's concepts.